eclipse-iceoryx/iceoryx/doc/website/concepts/architecture.md

 #### RouDi library

-* The library RouDi and its namespace `roudi` contain classes which compose the RouDi daemon.
+* The library RouDi and its namespace `roudi` contains classes which are used by the RouDi middleware daemon.

 ### iceoryx C binding